 10 Powerful Self-Love Habits to Adopt

-One of the nicest things you can do for yourself is to give yourself more unplugged time, and a harder boundary around work, obligations, and expectations.
-Try giving yourself a fully unplugged day (no phone or computer!), or a consistent one to two hours per day this week of no-tech.
+One of the nicest things you can do for yourself is disconnect from the electronic world to connect inward, which includes setting a harder boundary around work, obligations, and expectations.
+Try designating one day of the week as a tech-free day (no phone or computer!), or at the very least, signing off for a consistent one to two hours per day and giving yourself time to unplug.
 You’ll allow your brain and nervous system to recalibrate a bit, and start to create some sacred space for yourself.
 You and your health ARE worth the discomfort of turning off all the devices for a bit.

-This one might be a little tougher depending on where you live, but there are ways to modify it.
-One of the most overlooked parts of our wellness practice is body care — think: massages, facials, acupuncture, cupping, etc. We tend to view these as superfluous indulgences, when in reality, they help us maintain good physical health, promote recovery, and support good posture, skin health, etc.
+We’ve (hopefully) drilled this in by now, but here’s another reminder: self-care isn’t selfish!
+Follow the advice you would tell a tired friend, an overworked spouse, or a stressed coworker: take some time to treat yourself!
+One of the most overlooked parts of our wellness practice is self-care — think: massages, facials, acupuncture, cupping, etc. We tend to view these as superfluous indulgences, when in reality, they help us maintain good physical health, promote recovery, and support good posture, skin health, etc.

 If you can’t get yourself in for a treatment, try an at-home massage — with a foam roller, massage ball, or devices like a TheraGun or Hypervolt.
 You can do a facial massage with a jade roller or gua sha stone, or even just your hands and some facial oil.
 A little moderate-pressure massaging gets your body to turn on the parasympathetic nervous system (aka, activates “chill mode”).